 In 2019, OHCHR in cooperation with the Ombudsperson of the Republic of Azerbaijan and the Bar Association continued supporting provision of free legal (pro-bono) services to the members of vulnerable groups in Baku and the regions of Azerbaijan.
 On 31 January, a group of lawyers supported by OHCHR delivered the first free on-site legal services to members of the vulnerable groups in Ganja, at the premises of the regional office of the Ombudsperson.
 During free on-site legal services, two professional lawyers - members of the Bar Association held free legal service sessions with 19 applicants, including seven women.
 Among 19 applicants, eight were the persons with disabilities, six were the persons with low-income, five were unemployed persons, and one person was a pensioner.
 All applicants were provided with free legal advice in place.

-In the spirit of cooperation, in 2018 and 2019 Azerbaijan has donated several publications to OHCHR Library on different aspects of human rights in Azerbaijani, English, French and Russian languages.
+In the spirit of cooperation, in 2018 and 2019 Azerbaijan has donated several publications to OHCHR Library on different aspects of human rights in Azerbaijani, English, French and Russian languages, including Braille books.